Ankur Nayyar: Career

 His acting career took off, with the TV series Kashmeer, where he played the character of Aamir Bhatt, a parallel lead.

 In 2014, Ankur joined the cast of Ek Boond Ishq as the parallel lead.
 He was also seen in Woh Rehne Waali Mehlon Ki, Yahaan Main Ghar Ghar Kheli and Maharana Pratap.

-In 2017 he working on two shows - Meri Durga, where he essays the role of Coach Rana, and Prem Ya Paheli - Chandrakanta, where he plays Tej Singh.
+In 2017, he was working on two shows - Meri Durga, where he essays the role of Coach Rana, and Prem Ya Paheli - Chandrakanta, where he plays Tej Singh.
 He recently finished his role as Humayun in Akbar.
 In 2018, he played the role of Randhir Ahluwalia in the Colors TV's popular show Tu Aashiqui.
 As of March 2019, he appeared in the Colors TV's historical drama Jhansi Ki Rani as Gangadas.

 Personal life

-Nayyar is married and has a daughter.
+Nayyar is married and has a daughter and a son.

 He was born in Pathankot, Punjab, India.